 1. FRACTIONATED COCONUT OIL

-- Fractionated coconut oil (FCO) is my favorite carrier oil because it is a very light oil and has many health benefits.
+- First up: Fractionated coconut oil (FCO) is my favorite carrier oil because it is a very light oil and has many health benefits.
+Though it is different, it can be used in place of any other carrier oil.

 - FCO is different from regular coconut oil because it stays liquid.
-It prevents oxidation making it effective for extending the shelf life of your essential oils.
+It also prevents oxidation, making it effective at extending the shelf life of your oils when diluted in FCO.

-- Though it is made from regular coconut oil, FCO is tasteless and odorless.
+- Though it is made from regular coconut oil, FCO is utterly tasteless and odorless.

-- FCO is very moisturizing to the skin and can give your skin a smooth and healthy glow.
+- FCO is very moisturizing to the skin.
+In addition, it can be used as a massage oil, easily absorbing, leaving your skin with a smooth and healthy glow.

-- It also can be very conditioning to your hair and protect against split ends while helping with unruly hair.
+- Not to be limited to the skin only, FCO is a great hair and beard conditioner that protects against split ends while helping with unruly hair.

-- Use a little bit of FCO on a clean cloth to remove makeup, it works great and is all natural!
+- Last but not least.
+Use a little bit of FCO on a clean cloth to remove makeup; it works great and is all-natural!

 2. JOJOBA OIL

-- I find that jojoba oil doesn’t stain clothes like other oils can making it a good carrier oil option, especially for kids.
+- I find that jojoba oil doesn’t stain clothes like other oils, making it a good carrier oil option, especially for kids.

-- Jojoba penetrates the skin well and is a great option for anyone with ultra sensitive skin.
+- Jojoba penetrates the skin well, does not clog the pores, making it an excellent option for anyone with ultra-sensitive skin.

-- Contains vitamins that are great for the skin, such as vitamin E and the B vitamins.
+- It contains vitamins that are great for the skin, such as vitamin E and B vitamins.

-- Studies have shown jojoba oil as a successful natural treatment for acne, eczema, and psoriasis.
+- There have been studies showing jojoba oil successful in helping with acne, eczema, and psoriasis.

 - Find jojoba oil here.